-0228 - RECENT U.S. HISTORY

-Semester Course Grades 9 1.0 Credits Prerequisite: None

-~

-Students will investigate, review and analyze events in United States history from the conclusion of Reconstruction to the present.
+0228 - RECENT U.S. HISTORY Semester Course Grades 9 1.0 Credits Prerequisite: None Students will investigate Students will investigate, review and analyze events in United States history from the conclusion of Reconstruction to the present.
 They will develop an understanding of the social, economic, political, and human factors that are interwoven through the history of the period.
-They will develop an understanding of the relationship between historical events and events occurring in the current time period, and understand how the past has shaped and influenced the United States today.
+They will develop an understanding of the relationship between historical events and events occurring in the current time period, and understand how the past h has shaped and influenced t the United Stat tes today.